dbgjerez/workshop-golang-grpc/README.md

 }
 ```

-And now, we can see how the application responses with the comment that we return.
+And now, we can see how the application responds to the comment that we return.

 # Create a client